Philippine English: Usage

 Philippine laws and court decisions, with extremely rare exceptions, are written solely in English.
 English is also used in higher education, religious affairs, print and broadcast media, and business.
 Most well-educated Filipinos are bilingual and speak English as one of their languages.
 For highly technical subjects such as nursing, medicine, computing and mathematics, English is the preferred medium for textbooks and communication.
 Very few would prefer highly technical books in either Filipino or the regional language.
 Movies and TV shows in English are usually not dubbed in most cable channels except a few such as Tagalized Movie Channel.

 Because English is part of the curricula from primary to secondary education, many Filipinos write and speak in fluent Philippine English, although there might be differences in pronunciation.
 Most schools in the Philippines, however, are staffed by teachers who are speakers of Philippine English and hence notable differences from the American English from which it was derived are observable.

-Philippine English in the services sector
+In the services sector

 The abundant supply of English speakers and competitive labor costs enabled the Philippines to become a choice destination for foreign companies wishing to establish call centers and other outsourcing.
 English proficiency sustains a major call center industry and in 2005, America Online had 1,000 people in what used to be the US Air Force's Clark Air Base in Angeles City answering ninety percent of their global e-mail inquiries.
-Citibank does its global ATM programming in the country, and Procter & Gamble has over 400 employees in Makati, a central Manila neighborhood, doing back office work for their Asian operations including finance, accounting, human resources and payments processing.
+Citibank does its global ATM programming in the country, and Procter & Gamble has over 400 employees in Makati doing back office work for their Asian operations including finance, accounting, human resources and payments processing.

 An influx of foreign students, principally from South Korea, has also led to growth in the number of English language learning centers, especially in Metro Manila, Baguio, Metro Cebu and Metro Bacolod.